ICICLE-ai/ScienceAgentInterface/README.md

 To serve the production build, you can serve the files in the `dist` directory using any static file server.

 ## Example Tasks
-To load all the tasks from the [ScienceAgentBench dataset](https://github.com/OSU-NLP-Group/ScienceAgentBench) into the backend and make them available for usage, download the dataset into the `backend/benchmark` directory and run the following script:
+To load all the tasks from the [ScienceAgentBench dataset](https://github.com/OSU-NLP-Group/ScienceAgentBench) and make them available as example tasks, download dataset into the `backend/benchmark` directory.
+Note that you need to download the full `benchmark.zip` using the link in the repository README file.
+Once you have downloaded and extracted the data, run the following script:
 ```bash
 cd backend
 python preload_benchmark.py